mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 ## [Environment List](#panel_map) ![images/callout_3.svg](images/callout_3.svg)
 {: #environment_list}
 This lists all the environments contained in the model.
 One Environment will be selected as the current environment.
-It is the current environment that is used in the rendering.
+The current environment is used in the rendering.
 Yellow corners will show up surrounding the current Environment.

 From this list:

 * Click on an Environment to make it current.
-Once selected the material's properties will be shown in the panels below.
+Once selected the material's properties will show in the panels below.
 See [Render Materials Properties](#properties) for more information
 * Scroll up and down in the list to see all the environments in the model.
 * Drag and drop an environment from this list onto any viewport to set it current.
 * Add a new Environment using the Add New Button ![images/add_material.png](images/add_material.png) at the bottom of the list.